mosip/documentation/docs/inji-mobile-app-beta.md

 ## Wallet binding flow

-1. After successful download of VC, residents will have an option to activate VC for online login.
+After successful download of VC, residents will have an option to activate VC for online login.

-2. Resident clicks on `Activation pending for online login` in the home page.
+1. Resident clicks on `Activation pending for online login` in the home page.
-3. Resident will be taken to a detail view page where an option to `Activate` the VC is available.
+2. Resident will be taken to a detailed view page where an option to `Activate` the VC is available.
+3. Further, the resident can click on `Activate` button.
+They will get an alert message after which they can click on `Yes, I confirm` button.

 ![](\_images/inji-wa-flow1.png)

-4. Further, the resident clicks on `Activate` button.
-They will get an alert pop-up after which they can click on `Yes, I confirm` button.
-5. The resident needs to enter the OTP sent on their registered number.
+4. The resident needs to enter the OTP sent on their registered number.
-6. After the successful OTP match, VC will be activated for online login with the icon changing to green as shown below.
+5. After the successful OTP match, VC will be activated for online login with the icon changing to green as shown below.

 Also, the same is reflected on the home page.